fxlv/docs/DNS-resolver-configuration.md

 So just for fun here is what happens if you try to resolve a non-existant hostname and use non-existant DNS servers.

-I am using a Debian Wheezy Vagrant box to test this.
+I am using a Debian Wheezy box to test this.
-I have 3 non-existant dns servers specified in the resolv.conf like so:
+I have 3 non-existant DNS servers specified in the resolv.conf like so:
 ```
 domain testnet
 search testnet